What is the Financial Conduct Authority?

 How does the FCA regulate UK payday lenders?

-The changes the FCA brought in came into force from 2015 and formed a three-pronged strategy on removing payday loan scams, unfair fees and high interest charges.
+The changes the FCA brought in came into force from 2015 and formed a three-pronged strategy on removing payday loan scams, unfair fees, and high interest charges.

 What impact have the FCA regulations had on UK payday lenders?

 The FCA’s measures go a very long way to ensure that the payday loans industry now works for consumers, offering them a useful service in the form of affordable loans that meet a genuine demand.
-FCA-regulated UK lenders and fintech firms now want to increase their exposure to borrowers who can afford the terms of the loan and will not default.

 What is a responsible lender?